 OneDrive goes to pause mode once it detects the Metered network.

-The app may not tell the reason for that, but you can view it in the notification area.
-If the Outlook and OneDrive become offline at the same time, then Metered Network is the culprit.
+The app may not indicate the reason, but you can view it in the notification area.
+If Outlook and OneDrive become offline at the same time, then Metered Network is the culprit.

 Verify the connection type your computer connected, is it Wi-Fi or cable LAN network?

-2) Select the network type you are connected; in this case, it is my local network via cable.
+2) Select the network type you are connected to; in this case, it is my local network via cable.

-For some reasons, if the GUI settings are not working to disable the Metered connection, follow the below registry modification.
-Make sure to take the back up of the Registry if you are modifying it first time in the life.
+For some reason, if the GUI settings are not working to disable the Metered connection, follow the below registry modification.
+Make sure to take the backup of the Registry if you are modifying it the first time in your life.

 a) Open Registry (type ‘Regedit’ to search) and locate the below location.